tejmagar/tinyweb/README.md

 # TinyWeb

-TinyWeb is a simple Android library based on NanoHTTPD.
-This library handles routing and middlewares features.
+TinyWeb is a simple http server library for Android.

 ## Add jitpack in repositories